 High income, employment stability, and more are fun facts of this job.

 Working in IT pays very well.
-In 2020, the BLS projected that these jobs paid an average of $85,000, double the nation’s average income.
+In 2030, we projected that these jobs paid an average of $105,000, double the nation’s average income.

 This statistic, however, includes jobs like website development and tech support specialists, which do not typically require a science degree.